-In the wild environments, we additionally track the following metrics.
-(1) Video MOS: the MOS values range from $1$ to $5$ with $1$ indicating poor QoE and $5$ indicating exceptional QoE.
-We utilize a vision-based model to produce a video MOS estimate based on the received video signals~\cite{video-mos}.
+During real videoconferencing calls, we report industry-standard QoE metrics.
+(4) Video MOS: the MOS values range from $1$ to $5$ with $1$ indicating poor QoE and $5$ indicating exceptional QoE.
+We utilize a vision-based model to produce a video MOS estimate based on the received video signals.
 The estimates were shown to exhibit $99\%$ correlation with user visual experience based on the ITU-T's P.910 scores~\cite{video-mos}.
 (5) Audio MOS: similar to the video MOS, the audio MOS also ranges from $1$ to $5$ with $1$ indicating low audio QoE and $5$ indicating high QoE.
 We utilize a learned audio model to produce an audio MOS estimate based on the received audio signals.
 The estimates were internally shown to correlate significantly with user audio experience based on ITU-T's P.808 scores.
 We refer to video MOS and audio MOS as video QoE and audio QoE respectively.